Forests of the Iberian Peninsula: Cork oak forests

-Cork oak forests occupy around 10,000 square kilometres on the peninsula, more than half of the world's extension of this kind of forest.
+Cork oak forests occupy around 10,000 square kilometres on the peninsula, more than half of the world's population of this kind of forest.

 The cork oak forest needs siliceous soils of a sandy texture, and a mild, slightly damp climate.
-Under such conditions it totally or partially displaces the Holm oak; Holm oak may be found in stands of Cork Oak with a certain frequency, as well as Portuguese oaks (Quercus faginea subsp broteroi).
-The area occupied by oak forests corresponds above all to the southwest quadrant of the peninsula, but also to Catalonia, Menorca and even the non-coastal valleys of Galicia.
-They often alternate with the oaks, which occupy the drier slopes and with the quejigares of Algerian oak (Quercus canariensis), that occupy the ravines and cool, shady northward slopes.
+Under such conditions, it totally or partially displaces the Holm oak; Holm oak may still be found in stands of cork oak, as well as Portuguese oaks (Quercus faginea subsp broteroi).
+The area occupied by oak forests covers the southwest quadrant of the peninsula, but also Catalonia, Menorca and even the non-coastal valleys of Galicia.
+They often alternate with the oaks, which occupy the drier slopes, and with the quejigares of Algerian oak (Quercus canariensis) that occupy the ravines and cool, shady northward slopes.

-The cork oak forests often contain wild olives, and like some of the cool groves, are often accompanied by strawberry trees (Arbutus unedo) with mock privet (Phillyrea angustifolia) which grow in the clearings of these forests and dominate their regressive phases.
+The cork oak forests often contain wild olives, and, like some of the cool groves, are often accompanied by strawberry trees (Arbutus unedo) with mock privet (Phillyrea angustifolia) which grow in the clearings of these forests and dominate their regressive phases.
 In western Andalusia, other common components of the ecosystem are the areas of common broom, genus Cytisus.